 Faculty reading, writing, and interest groups nurture scholarly activity and cross-disciplinary intellectual community.
 Academic Affairs is happy to partner on the creation and maintenance of these building blocks of faculty life.
 There are several active faculty groups on campus, including on peace and justice, sustainability, and research in the humanities, and many more possibilities.
 Academic Affairs is open to partnering on any additional efforts to engage faculty across divisions.
 The office can help coordinate meeting space and provide modest funds for books, refreshments, etc.

-If you are forming a group and want to discuss how Academic Affairs can support your efforts, contact Brian Norman, Associate Vice President for Faculty Affairs and Diversity, x2342.
+If you are forming a group and want to discuss how Academic Affairs can support your efforts, contact Cheryl Moore-Thomas, Associate Vice President for Faculty Affairs and Diversity, x1511.

 Active faculty reading, writing, and interest groups

-Contact Brian Norman if you want your faculty group added to the list.
+Contact Cheryl Moore-Thomas if you want your faculty group added to the list.

 Environmental Studies Reading Group

 Reading group to nurture intellectual community, especially around the program in Environmental and Sustainability Studies.
 Launched in Spring 2015, this new reading group, composed of faculty and staff interested in environmental issues, will meet monthly (we will rotate through different days of the week at lunch time) to discuss timely readings related to the environment and sustainability.
 Open to any interested faculty member.
 Convener: Bernadette Roche

 Junior Faculty Symposium for Research in the Humanities

 A monthly writing group for junior faculty in the humanities (tenure-track and non-tenure-track) providing feedback on works-in-progress and intellectual community in support of peer-reviewed publication.
 Funded jointly with the Center for the Humanities and Loyola College, co-moderated by Melissa Girard (English) and Rebekah Eklund (Theology).

 (all interested faculty)